Particular/docs.particular.net/transports/msmq/scaling-out_overview_core_6.partial.md

 WARNING: A scaled-out endpoint without a Distributor cannot subscribe to events published by an endpoint running Version 5 or lower of NServiceBus, otherwise each event will be delivered to each instance.
-The workaround is to put a Distributor in front of the scaled-out endpoint.
-Refer to [the distributor sample](/samples/scaleout/distributor/) for details).

 include: sender-side-distribution-with-distributor